sgszha17/RecipeFinder/README.md

 # Recipe Finder
 This project is developed for code test of Pactera.
 The system allow users enter the items in fridge, and candidate recipes and recommend the recipe for dinner.
+It is based on express framework.

 ## Data